 As the meeting concluded and we walked out, the Minister put his hand on my back and, with his translator walking in step with us, told me that my father was the only other Rockefeller made aware of this gift in detail.
 He said, “The only Rockefellers who came to China to work were you and your father.
 The others had lavish dinner parties and took lots of photographs with our leaders.”
 It took me a few days to process that meeting, hoping that some day one of my grandsons’ great-grandsons or daughters would be working to make the world a better place and discover what I was doing much as I did that day when I discovered what John D. and William did for the people of China.

-To help China recover from their disastrous Great Leap Forward (1958-60) and the even more disastrous Cultural Revolution (1966-76), the five third-generation Rockefeller brothers (including my father) made a second large gift for education and vocational training, again anonymously.
-In combination, those family gifts topped $800 million in 2016 dollars.
-The generation that experienced the Cultural Revolution while in their teens and early twenties were denied an education in favor of ideology and revolutionary fervor rather than being empowered with knowledge and an opportunity to prosper from their personal initiative.
+To help China recover from their devastating Great Leap Forward (1958-60) and the even more disastrous Cultural Revolution (1966-76), the five third-generation Rockefeller brothers (including my father) made a second large gift for education and vocational training, again anonymously.
+In combination, those family gifts topped $800 million in 2018 dollars.
+The generation that experienced the Cultural Revolution while in their teens and early twenties were denied an education in favor of ideology and revolutionary fervor rather than being empowered with knowledge and an opportunity to prosper from their personal initiative and creativity.

 The damage inflicted on all aspects of China’s education system took decades to mend.
 “Experts estimated that Mao was responsible for 40 to 70 million civilian deaths in peacetime—more than Stalin and Hitler combined.”
-One key distinction: Stalin and Hitler have been discredited whereas Mao remains a central figure in China and the Communist Party maintains tight control over education, media and public discourse.
+One key distinction: Stalin and Hitler have been discredited whereas Mao remains a central figure in China and the Communist Party maintains tight control over education, media and public discourse—including over the Internet.

 Liberty’s Last Line of Defense